 Not surprisingly, Ehlert went on to study art in college.
 After graduating from the Layton School of Art in Milwaukee, she worked in graphic design for a number of years.
 When she first attempted to illustrate children's books, she became frustrated with the limitations inherent in illustrating another person's story.
 Eventually, she did return to children's books — but this time as the illustrator, designer, and author.
 In 1990, Ehlert's Color Zoo received a prestigious Caldecott Honor Award.
 In 2003, the Milwaukee Art Museum honored the Wisconsin native's original artwork with an exhibit entitled, "Handmade by Lois Ehlert: Art for Children's Books."

-Today, Lois Ehlert cuts, paints, and writes from her home in Milwaukee.
-Through her own sense of innovation and discovery, she continues to create authentic books that both children and adults enjoy.
-"I don't want to be bored with doing things over and over," she says.
+Through her own sense of innovation and discovery, she continued to create authentic books that both children and adults enjoy.
+"I don't want to be bored with doing things over and over," she said.
 "As an artist, I love to experiment, and I find that each book really has its own personality."